Amila95/question-service/README.md

 4) Run the application: java -jar target/question-service.jar

 ### API Endpoints
-Here are some of the main API endpoints provided by the Question Service Microservice:
+Here are the main API endpoints provided by the Question Service Microservice:

 > GET /questions:  Retrieve a list of all questions.<br>
 > GET /questions/{id}:  Retrieve question details by ID. <br>